egrosdou01/personal-blog/blog/2024-07-15-welcome/cilium-eks-sveltos.md

         enabled: true
 ```

 The ClusterProfile will deploy Cilium CNI to any cluster with the cluster label set to `env=test`.
-It will then deploy the Cilium Helm chart in the `kube-system` namespace alongside with the kube-proxy replacement and the ENI mode enabled.
+It will then deploy the Cilium Helm chart in the `kube-system` namespace alongside the kube-proxy replacement and the ENI mode.
 Hubble is also enabled.

 ## Step 5: Deploy Cilium and Validate

-To see and evaluate the results, the Sveltos ClusterProfile will get deployed to the management cluster.
+To see and evaluate the results, the Sveltos ClusterProfile will be deployed to the management cluster.

 ```bash
 $ export KUBECONFIG=<Sveltos managament cluster>